WeskerYuan/flydan/README.md

 ```
 Note some of the arguments have their default values and can be omitted.
 Use `--help` or refer to the source code docstrings for detailed script arguments.

-For a safe fiedtest, one shall follow these steps:
-0. Find a clear test field, clear away unnecessary personnel.
+For a safe field test, one shall find a clear test field, clear away unnecessary personnel and follow these steps:
 1. Turn on the RC transmitter.
 2. Connect battery to the copter, wait for the Pixhawk to perform pre-flight check.
 3. Wait until satellites number fit the requirement, preferably over 10 satellites or HDOP <= 1.4 .